GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides_02.md

 Class is over, but here are some extra resources.

-Lesson 2: Variables, Conditionals and Methods
+Lesson: Variables, Conditionals and Methods
 =========